LearnOnDemandSystems/docs/lod/community-landing-page.md

-# Lab on Demand Author Community
+# Skillable Studio Author Community

 ## Join our new Slack community to engage with other lab authors.
 Get help from fellow authors with discussions, suggestions and announcements.